richardatval/www.communitycapacity.co.uk/communities/coalville-greenhill.md

 ### Be a part of change in your community

-If like [Name] you’d like to make your community that little bit brighter, we’re here to help.
+If you’d like to make your community that little bit brighter, we’re here to help.
+[Contact us to get started.](http://www.communitycapacity.co.uk/contact/)

-Get involved [link to get involved section]-